caspark/rust-game-of-life-exercises/README.md

 You can also find far more patterns at http://www.conwaylife.com/wiki/Category:Patterns

+Tip: You will probably get into error handling with `Some` (Rust's version of returning `null`) and `Result` (Rust's alternative to exceptions) types.
+The quick and dirty way to get at the contents of each is to call `unwrap()` or `expect()` (which will panic your app if there is no content); read [the book's error handling section](https://doc.rust-lang.org/book/second-edition/ch09-00-error-handling.html) for more info.

 ### Step 3 - Performance tuning

 Goal: learn about performance tuning by competing to see who can build the fastest implementation of the game of life update step.